Ekbar Biday De Ma Ghure Ashi

-"Ekbar biday de Ma ghure ashi" (একবার বিদায় দে মা ঘুরে আসি, "Bid me goodbye Mother") is a Bengali patriotic song written by Pitambar Das.
+"Ekbar biday de Ma ghure ashi" (একবার বিদায় দে মা ঘুরে আসি, "Bid me farewell once Mother, I will be back soon") is a Bengali patriotic song written by Pitambar Das.
 This song was composed in honour of Khudiram Bose.

-This song is still very popular in West Bengal (India), Khudiram Bose is highly revered as a hero in India particularly West Bengal.
+This song is still very popular in West Bengal.

 Background

 Khudiram Bose was the first Bengali rebel hanged by the British Government during the Indian National Movement.
 Khudiram took part in armed revolution against the British Raj, was sentenced to death, and hanged on 11 August 1908.
 At that time he was only 18 years old.
 The song was written on the occasion of Khudiram's death.
 It was celebrated as a farewell song by Khudiram.
-Entire Bengali nation shed tears over this song.